BIRDING BY HINDSIGHT: A Second Look at Ego, Id, and ID

 Burt used to think Minnesota meadowlarks, even the silent ones in fall, were not much of a challenge given a decent view of their central tail feathers: wide dark areas along the shafts = Eastern; narrow cross-barring = Western.
 The newest edition of the Geographic guide even seems to reiterate the value of this field mark.
 The problem is what a relatively unfamiliar reference book by Peter Pyle, Identification Guide to North American Birds, has to say.
 This authoritative and thoroughly researched volume darkly states under Eastern Meadowlark: “From Western Meadowlark with caution; this is one of the most difficult in-hand species identification problems.”

 As mentioned earlier, Burt long ago gave up any pretense of being a gull expert, as he still waits in vain for ornithologists to abandon the false distinction between Thayer’s and Iceland gulls.
 He’s been waiting even longer for them to lump the redpolls.
-Redpolls are a familiar sight in most winters, but with so many of them having “in-between” plumage features (see http://mbwbirds.com/redpolls.html), trying to categorize each of them as either a Common or Hoary is hopeless.
+Redpolls are a familiar sight in most winters, but with so many of them having “in-between” plumage features (see ), trying to categorize each of them as either a Common or Hoary is hopeless.
 Lumping the two redpolls into one would therefore seem the sensible thing to do, right?
 Hardly.
 The latest word is that they may split them into three species!
+[Author's Note, April 2018 – It now seems more likely that the redpolls will be lumped into one species.]

 * * *